Rasesh2005/Python-Data-Structures-And-Algorithm/README.md

 ### All algorithms implemented in Python (for education)

-These implementations are for learning purposes.
-They may be less efficient than the implementations in the Python standard library.
+All these implementations are only for learning purposes, so they may be less efficient than the implementations in the Python standard library.

 ## Contribution Guidelines